As told by Richard Tracy

 I walked up to him and stood nose to nose, “Tell me there isn’t one small piece of the past left for me.”

-He paused for a second, “No, nothing.”
+He paused for a second and whispered, “No, nothing.”
 He turned and walked away.

 “You’re a lying son of a bitch.
 I’ll never believe that.”

-He disappeared in the crowd and I went back to my apartment.
+He disappeared into the crowd and I went back to my apartment.
 A week went by.
 He was probably right but I couldn’t let go.
 Not yet.
-A week later I went back and sat on the same bench with sourdough bread and a newspaper.
+A few days later I went back and sat on the same bench with sourdough bread and a newspaper.
 When I finally heard him shuffle up behind me and stop, I held up a twenty dollar bill and said, “If you want this, you’ll have to talk to me first.”

 I heard him shuffle away and thought all was lost.
 He wanted no part of me.
 I began to regret having ever come to San Francisco.

 I came back the next day and sat on the same bench as before.
 I didn’t hear him this time but I knew he was there, watching.
-The day was waning as I gathered my stuff together.
+The day was waning as I gathered my belongings together.
 As I was ready to get up and leave, he walked around the bench and sat down.
 I settled back.
-He didn’t look at me, just stared out into the Bay.
+He didn’t look at me … just stared out into the Bay.
 “What do you want to talk about?”

 “Tell me what happened.”